sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 - *^6 - there is An Android app [Graphitoid](https://play.google.com/store/apps/details?id=com.tnc.android.graphite&hl=en) for watching Graphite (did not try it).
 Kibana seems [not to work on mobile](https://discuss.elastic.co/t/kibana-charts-dashboards-not-rendering-on-mobile/48614)
 - *^7 - Application Insights has three types of events: event (something happened), metric (something took x amount of time) and dependency (if auto detection didn't see this one.
 Can also log time)
 - *^8 - NewRelics pricing is not that straight forward.
 It is based on an type of a machine instance and hours it will run.
 This is the cheapest option I could find.
+- *^9 - website + infrastructure monitoring
+- *^10 - it supports basic queries, but doesn't allow filtering on error text, so for me it is a no

 ## My choioce